jakeyeung/jakeyeung.github.io/_pages/about.md

   <figcaption> Multiplexing and unmixing reveal relationships between chromatin states </figcaption>
 </figure>

-# Many advances in our understanding of how different cells in our body can turn on/off different parts of the genome come from

 Principles of data analysis for new functional genomics technologies
 --------------
 Tech dev &harr; biological function.